williamchange/b3dsdf/README.md

 Download the latest zip file from the [release page](https://github.com/williamchange/b3dsdf/releases) and install as normal.
 There's no need to unzip before installing.
 You might have to restart Blender for changes to take effect after installing / uninstalling.

-Alternatively you have the option to install directly from source (code > download zip, or via repo cloning) which will contain new features/nodes.
-Do note that changes might not be finalized before a release.
+Alternatively you have the option to install directly from source (code > download zip, or via repo cloning) which might include new features/nodes.
+Do note that the changes might not be finalized before a release.

 ## Nodegroups